 Are you wondering how to test an eCommerce Website or Web Application?
 Are you searching for an eCommerce Test Plan containing test cases & test scenarios for online shopping website to help with testing your online merchant site or web store?
-With the number of online shoppers crossing a mind boggling 2.14 billion in 2021, the popularity of eCommerce websites and online stores has grown many-fold over the last few years.
+The popularity of eCommerce websites and online stores has grown many-fold over the last few years.
 With eCommerce websites receiving far more online shoppers during holidays shopping seasons, today, it’s no longer enough for Online shopping websites to only look great.
 To be successful, an ecommerce site also need to ensure that it is user-friendly, easily accessible and does not take too much time to load.
 With the competition among online sellers getting tougher day by day, the need for specialized eCommerce website testing services has become even more important to ensure the smooth functioning of the ecommerce sites.

 Though an ecommerce website or web application is theoretically just another website, to effectively test eCcommerce websites it requires knowledge of various web testing techniques and an in-depth knowledge of the e-commerce domain.
 Thus e-commerce website testing has become an important component of online shopping business success today.